dh256git/project27/src/about/index.md

 ### What we do

-We engage in a range of activities to support our mission.
+We engage in five key activities to support our mission.

 1. **Sharing thoughts**: We share our lived experience of sight-loss, learning disability, and success, through our [blog.]({% link blog/index.html %})
 2. **Passive learning**: We enable people to learn about science and lifestyle, by creating accessible articles in the [{{ site.brand }} {{ site.product }}.]({% link guide/index.html %})